Vegan lamington trifle with vanilla sponge cake, chocolate fudge sauce, raspberry jam and coconut. Everything you love about lamingtons but easier!

 - Blend all ingredients until there are no more large chunks.
 Pour the mixture into a medium size saucepan and bring to a boil for 5 minutes.
 Allow to cool for another 5 minutes.

-- Pour the jelly mixture in a trifle dish and set aside in the fridge to set until firm to the touch.
+- Pour the jelly mixture in a trifle dish and set aside in the fridge to set for around 10 minutes or until firm to the touch (it should set quickly)

 - Pour the cream into a stand mixer or large bowl and whip until soft peaks form.
 Set aside in the fridge until you're ready to assemble your trifle.